arun786/SpringBasics/Jenkins.md

        to restart jenkins

+       you need to run the below command

+       setsebool -P httpd_can_network_connect true

        once you try using jenkins on port 8080, the service will be unavailable

        but it will be available on port 80